Disclosure: SetupRanked earns commissions from qualifying Amazon purchases. Prices verified March 2026.

 Frequently Asked Questions

-Do I need to buy hard drives separately for these NAS devices?
+Do I need to buy hard drives separately?

-How is a NAS different from just plugging a USB drive into my router?
+How does a NAS compare to just plugging a USB drive into my router?

 A NAS is a dedicated network computer with its own processor, RAM, and operating system.
-It handles file system operations independently, runs continuously in the background, supports RAID redundancy, provides remote access software, and can run additional apps like backup agents and media servers.
-A USB drive plugged into a router provides basic network share access but none of the additional functionality.
-NAS devices are also faster, more reliable, and more capable of handling simultaneous access from multiple devices.
+It handles file system operations independently, runs RAID in the background, serves remote access software, and can run backup agents and additional apps.
+A USB drive on a router provides a basic network share — no RAID, no remote access, no additional services.
+NAS devices are also significantly faster and designed for continuous operation.

-Can I access my NAS files when I’m traveling or working remotely?
+Can I reach my NAS files when traveling?

-Yes.
-All NAS devices in this roundup include remote access software.
-Synology Drive, QNAP myQNAPcloud, and WD My Cloud all provide secure remote access via browser or mobile app without requiring technical networking configuration.
-You connect from a hotel or client office the same way you’d access Dropbox — through an app or web browser — but the files are stored on your own hardware at home.
+Yes, with Synology, QNAP, and TerraMaster devices.
+Synology QuickConnect, QNAP myQNAPcloud, and TerraMaster’s equivalent all provide secure remote access through a browser or mobile app without requiring router configuration.
+You access files the same way you’d use Dropbox — through an app or browser — but they’re stored on your hardware at home.
+Note: WD My Cloud EX2 Ultra’s remote access is being retired in 2026.

-Is a NAS secure enough for work files?
+Is a NAS secure enough for confidential work files?

 Detailed Reviews